szabolcsgarda/notification-service/README.md

 # REST long-polling microservice for near-real-time notification delivery

 ## Introduction
-The REST long-polling microservice for near-real-time notification delivery is a Go application that provides a JWT authenticated REST API for clients and makes it possible for them to receive notifications in near-real-time from any service in the cloud architecture.
+This is a Go application that provides a JWT authenticated REST API for clients and makes it possible for them to receive notifications in near-real-time from any service in the cloud architecture.

+### How it works
 The service receives the notification from a dedicated AWS SQS queue and delivers it immediately to the client if it is connected.
-If the addressee client in not connected, or the delivery was not successful for whatever reason, the notification will stay in the SQS queue.
-The service will retry the delivery only if the SQS policy set to deliver it again for listerner.
+If the addressee client in not connected, or the delivery was not successful for whatever reason, the notification will not be deleted from the queue and if SQS configured so, it will go to a dead-letter-queue.
+The service will retry the delivery only if the SQS policy set to deliver it again for listener.

+### Deployment
 The service can be deployed in a highly scalable and highly available manner.
 The service uses a database to store client sessions, currently it is running on PostgrepSQL ( DynamoDB or Redis are also good fits)

+### Authentication
+The service supports JWT authentication.
+JWT tokens are expected in the "Authorization" header of the request, the URL to the jwks.json file must be provided as an environment variable.

+### Session Management
+Each instance of the application receives deliverable messages from a dedicated SQS queue.
+It means, that if a message generator service wants to send a message to client 'A', it needs to know exactly which notification-service instance A is currently connected to.
+That's when the database comes into play.
+When a client connects to an instance of the notification-service, the service assigns its unique ID to the client and stores it in the database.
+When a message generator service wants to send a message to client 'A', it needs to retrieve the corresponding notification-service ID from the database and send the message to the corresponding SQS queue.

 ## Use cases
 Has been designed for a mobile application, to avoid extensive usage of push notifications or websocket connections.
-The serviice can be deployed beside any other API service, preferably behind a load balancer.
-It can be handy for any mobile application where real-time notifications must be delived while the application is in active state, for long-running IoT software or for browser applications.
+The service can be deployed beside any other API service, preferably behind a load balancer.
+It can be handy for any mobile application where real-time notifications must be delivered while the application is in active state, for long-running IoT software or for browser applications.

 ## Features